ButteryRafa/test1/docs/index.md

 **Blessing of Valfreyja**: In Valfreyja form Lightning DMG is increased | 2nd (at SS2, you can take take this 1st and if you do, take God Eater 2nd)
-**Blessing of God Eater**: When God Eater hits, a lightning bolt hits and fully recharges Strix | Filler **Blessing of Spirit Servants**: When Garmr/Strix/Linnorm hits, increases Lightning DMG | Filler !!!note The loop-able combo from Soul Siphon drops from being used 6 times to 3 times at ss2
+**Blessing of God Eater**: When God Eater hits, a lightning bolt hits and fully recharges Strix | Filler **Blessing of Spirit Servants**: When Garmr/Strix/Linnorm hits, increases Lightning DMG | Filler !!! note
+     The loop-able combo from Soul Siphon drops from being used 6 times to 3 times at ss2

-### -> Su - Signet of Bodhi (2nd Core)<-
+### -> Su - Signet of Bodhi (2nd Core)</p>

 Signet | Priority
 ------|:----: